JoffreyDumontLeBrazidec/co2-oco3-inv-dl/README.md

 To employ these scripts and train CNN models, download the datasets of fields and plumes from [inv-zenodo](https://doi.org/10.5281/zenodo.12788520).
 For direct testing, weights of trained models can also be obtained from [inv-zenodo](https://doi.org/10.5281/zenodo.12788520).

-After data collection/generation, 'main.py` is used to train the CNN (config constructed with hydra).

 For any queries, do not hesitate to reach out.